 This case, known as secondary traumatic stress, mimics the symptoms of the first hand trauma victim.
 And even though we don’t take it seriously, it may result in consequences much more severe than we think.
 Sometimes, we come to the point where we drown in our problems, so that we can’t even take care of the people we love anymore.

 I know.
-It’s so great that we are trying to help; It’s so nice that we are touching others’ lives and making an impact on this world.
-But if we want to help someone, we have to help ourselves first; If we want to be there for someone, we have to be there for ourselves first.
-We should never forget: We are living for ourselves, not for anyone else.
+It’s so great that we are trying to help; It’s so nice that we are touching others’ lives.
+But if we want to help someone, we have to help ourselves first.
+If we want to be there for someone, we have to be there for ourselves first.
+We should never forget: we are living for ourselves, not for anyone else.